TheWalruzz/muos-react-theme-toolkit/README.md

   name: "My Theme", // name of theme
   author: "Awesome Theme Creator", // name to be added in credits.txt file
   osVersion: "2502.0", // optional muOS version number to include in version.txt file
   outputType: "muxthm", // optional output file type.
-Can be either "zip" or "muxthm".
-Is "muxthm" if not provided.
+Can be either "muxthm", "muxzip" or "zip". "muxthm" is the default option.
   screens: [
     // your screen configs go here
   ],